Yammer and Office 365 Groups

 What happens when you create a new Office 365 connected Yammer group

-Email notifications may be sent to users depending on the preferences that they have set in their Yammer notification settings.
+Email notifications for Yammer messages may be sent to users depending on the preferences that they have set in their Yammer notification settings.
 This applies both to connected and non-connected groups.

 Yammer's integration with Office 365 Groups started in 2017.
-Subsequent phases will address remaining groups types, Office 365 tenants, and deliver integration with Outlook calendar and enhancements for SharePoint and Planner.
-The best place to stay informed of change management is to follow the Yammer updates on the Office 365 Roadmap.
+Subsequent phases will address remaining groups types and deliver integration with Outlook calendar and enhancements for SharePoint and Planner.
+The best place to stay informed of change management is to follow the Yammer updates on the Microsoft 365 Roadmap.

 Q: I'm an admin, how do I know if my Yammer network is configured correctly and eligible for Office 365 connected Yammer groups?

 A: In the Yammer admin center, go to Network Admin > Security Settings.
-In the Office 365 Connected Yammer Groups section, you'll see the status for your network.
+In the Office 365 Connected Yammer Groups section, the status for your network will show as Enabled.

 Q: Can I disable Office 365 Yammer Connected Groups?